-The Company reports that there were zero fatalities, and two minor Lost Time Incidents related to drilling activities.
-In both cases, employees were using correct PPE, and the injury was the result of accidental circumstances.
-In the case of the LTI, the injured workers have fully recovered and resumed full duties.
+The Company reports that there were zero fatalities, and two minor Lost Time Incidents ("LTI") related to drilling activities.
+In both cases, the injuries were investigated and preventative measures were developed and communicated to the remainder of the workforce with the objective of preventing similar injuries in the future.
+The injured workers have fully recovered from the injuries noted.